 We examined the ads that were running.
 The product being advertised was an American With Disabilities Act product.
 We proceeded to obtain the leads that were generated and looked at them by running demographic profiling methods.

 One of the inquiries came from a person with the title ADA Consultant.
-The company he worked for was one of the five Stay In Touch With Your Dataleading trucking companies in the US.
+The company he worked for was one of the five leading trucking companies in the US.
 We touched further by calling the inquirer.
 It turns out this ADA Consultant was in charge of renovating every property owned by his employer to meet the standards set by ADA legislation.

 We prepared a presentation centering on this individual (and a few other leads) that the sales rep then sent to the advertiser.
 The advertiser, which had not touched the data, phoned the rep within fifteen minutes and invited her to California to discuss next year’s schedule.